Bundle of rights

 The bundle of rights is a metaphor to explain the complexities of property ownership.
 Law school professors of introductory property law courses frequently use this conceptualization to describe "full" property ownership as a partition of various entitlements of different stakeholders.

+The concept originated with Wesley Newcomb Hohfeld in 1913, although he himself never used the phrase "bundle of rights".
+It was further developed and propagated to a broader audience in the form of the first Restatement of Property (published in five volumes between 1936 and 1944), because the Restatement's first reporter, Harry Bigelow, was a fan of Hohfeld's ideas.

-The bundle of rights is commonly taught in US first-year law school property classes to explain how a property can simultaneously be "owned" by multiple parties.
-The term, "bundle of rights," likely came into use during the late 19th century and continued to gain ground thereafter.
-Prior to that, the idea of property entailed more the owner's dominion over a thing, placing restrictions on others from interfering with the owner's property.
-"Bundle of rights," however, implies rules specifying, proscribing, or authorizing actions on the part of the owner.
+The bundle of rights is commonly taught in first-year property courses in law schools in the United States to explain how property can simultaneously be "owned" by multiple parties.
+Before it was developed, the idea of property was seen in terms of dominion over a thing, as in the ability of the owner to place restrictions on others from interfering with the owner's property.
+The "bundle of rights," however, implies rules specifying, proscribing, or authorizing actions on the part of the owner.

 Ownership of land is a much more complex proposition than simply acquiring all the rights to it.
 It is useful to imagine a bundle of rights that can be separated and reassembled.
 A "bundle of sticks" – in which each stick represents an individual right – is a common analogy made for the bundle of rights.
 Any property owner possesses a set of "sticks" related directly to the land.

 For example, perfection of a mechanic's lien takes some, but not all, rights out of the bundle held by the owner.
 Extinguishing that lien returns those rights or "sticks" to the bundle held by the owner.
 In the United States (and under common law) the fullest possible title to real estate is called "fee simple absolute."
 Even the US federal government's ownership of land is restricted in some ways by state property law.